nonso-uj/hng-task2/README.md

 #### Update a Person (PATCH /api/:user_id)

-To update a person's details, send a PUT request with the `user_id` parameter and a JSON body containing the updated data:
+To update a person's details, send a PUT request with the `user_id` or `name` parameter and a JSON body containing the updated data:

 ```json
 PATCH /api/123